determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

   the `guidance_scale` to a lower value than one would normally do, e.g., setting it as low as `guidance_scale = 1.1` for a very highly-trained concept (the prompt is ignored entirely when `guidance_scale <= 1.`).
+* Scanning across multiple seeds leads to more diverse results.
+A single fixed seed can lead to similar results across different prompts, for instance.

 ## The Code